IMIT-PMCL/PDAC/README.md

 Deep learning model for quantifying vascular invasion in pancreatic ductal adenocarcinoma

 ## Descriptions
-We developed PAN-VIQ, an automated framework to quantify the extent of vascular invasion in PDAC
+A deep learning framework for automatic segmentation and angle-based quantification of vascular invasion in pancreatic ductal adenocarcinoma.

 ## ighlights
 - **Disease**: Pancreatic Ductal Adenocarcinoma (PDAC)